Another DAM blog

 Release of the podcast

 Once the podcast is approved in writing, I add it to a queue of podcasts to be released.
-I release a new podcast every Thursday.
+I release a new podcast on Thursdays.
 When the podcast is released, it is aggregated to multiple channels.
-The release is also publicized on Linkedin and Twitter among other locations.
+The release is also publicized on LinkedIn and Twitter among other locations.

 Measure what you manage

-In order to see what content works best, what are the most popular topics and measure what means of publicizing brings the most traffic, I monitor analytics weekly and adjust accordingly.
+In order to see what content works best, what are the most popular topics and measure what means of publicizing brings the most traffic, I watch analytics weekly and adjust accordingly.

 Why I do not record video (yet)

 I do not record video podcasts because I do not see the value of talking heads (including mine).
-Editing video takes significantly more time than audio alone.
-A finalized video is often a larger file size and in turn takes longer to download.
+Editing video takes much more time than audio alone.
+A finalized video is often a larger file size and takes longer to download.
 If I ever needed to record video (from Skype or even as a screencast), Vodburner is available among other tools.

 Listening